KFAA-TV: KFAA-TV: Mavericks basketball and relaunch

 On September 6, 2024, Tegna announced a deal with the NBA's Dallas Mavericks to move the team's local broadcasts to its television stations.
 As part of the deal, channel 29 originates and airs all Mavericks games not picked up by a national network, with sister station WFAA simulcasting 15 games.
 On September 14, Tegna requested to change KMPX's call sign to KFAA-TV effective October 20.
-On October 17, Tegna announced that programming on KMPX would change from Estrella TV to an English-language independent format on October 20; the same date as the callsign change and station rebranding to KFAA 29.
-Estrella TV programming moved to subchannel 29.2.
+On October 17, Tegna announced that KFAA-TV would become an English-language independent station under the new branding KFAA 29, with Estrella TV moving to its second digital subchannel.

 KFAA announced an agreement with the Texas Legends, the G League affiliate of the Mavericks, on December 2, 2024.
 On February 13, 2025, KFAA announced a deal with the WNBA's Dallas Wings to become the team's local broadcast partner, which timed to UConn's Paige Bueckers being taken two months later as the first player picked by the Wings in the 2025 WNBA draft.

+In February 2026, KFAA announced an agreement with Dallas Trinity FC of the USL Super League to become the team's local broadcast home.
+Games will air on KFAA or stream on WFAA+.

+Nexstar Media Group, the Irving-based owner of KDAF (channel 33), acquired Tegna in a deal announced in August 2025 and completed on March 19, 2026.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented KDAF from being integrated into WFAA and KFAA.

+In late July 2026, Estrella TV moved to KTXD-TV after nearly 17 years on channel 29.
+The network would be replaced on channel 29.2 with Hot 97 TV.